A Guide To What's Happening In Hong Kong

 So if the bill is suspended, why have the protests continued?

 That's partly because the bill is not formally dead.
-Lam has refrained from withdrawing it entirely from the legislative process — and that has raised suspicions that it could be revived among its critics, who have staged multiple major rallies since Lam's suspension.
+Lam has refrained from withdrawing it entirely from the legislative process.
+That has raised suspicions among its critics that it could be revived, and these critics have staged multiple major rallies since Lam's suspension of the bill.

-"We demand that the bill be formally withdrawn now," says Alvin Yeung, a member of the region's Legislative Council and leader of the pro-democracy Civic Party.
+"We demand that the bill be formally withdrawn now," said Alvin Yeung, a member of the region's Legislative Council and leader of the pro-democracy Civic Party.
 He also told All Things Considered that protesters are demanding "an independent inquiry to look into police misconduct and brutality."

 "That is something so simple that any open and civil society would do," he added.
 "But then this government has been refusing to set up a commission to look into that.
 And more importantly, of course, is a democratic system."

-Yeung and others are frustrated at an electoral system that remains closed to the vast majority of Hongkongers (more on that below), and they're alarmed by what they see as Beijing's steady encroachment on their local affairs.
+Yeung and others are frustrated with an electoral system that remains closed to the vast majority of Hongkongers (more on that below), and they're alarmed by what they see as Beijing's steady encroachment into their local affairs.

 Who are the major players involved?

 At the heart of the tumult is Lam, who was elected chief executive in 2017 by a pro-Beijing committee.
-In Hong Kong, the chief executive is determined not by a general vote, but by a group of about 1,200 people, consisting of prominent professionals and members of the Legislative Council.
+In Hong Kong, the chief executive is determined not by a general vote but by a group of about 1,200 people consisting of prominent professionals and members of the Legislative Council.

 Lam developed a strong relationship with Beijing during protests in Hong Kong that erupted in 2014.
 At the time, she was second in command and had proposed another series of controversial changes that would have allowed Chinese authorities to select the candidates for chief executive.
 Her proposal foundered in the face of massive demonstrations and eventually was withdrawn.

-Lam has been backed by pro-Beijing lawmakers, who enjoy a majority in the region's Legislative Council, and by activists who have recently held counterprotests of their own in Hong Kong as well as in cities ranging from Vancouver to London.
+Lam has been backed by pro-Beijing lawmakers, who enjoy a majority in the Legislative Council, and by activists who have recently held counterprotests of their own in Hong Kong as well as in cities ranging from Vancouver, Canada, to London.

 Behind them is the police force in Hong Kong, which has come down hard on demonstrators, using tear gas, rubber bullets and what some — including the Hong Kong Bar Association — have criticized as "wholly unnecessary force against largely unarmed protesters."
-Opposition lawmakers on Tuesday released a CCTV video showing two officers in a hospital beating a detained man, reportedly in his 60s, appearing to punch him repeatedly in the crotch and stomach while he was still on a gurney.
+Opposition lawmakers on Tuesday released a closed-circuit TV video showing two officers in a hospital beating a detained man, reportedly in his 60s, and appearing to punch him repeatedly in the crotch and stomach while he was still on a gurney.

 Shocking footage released by lawmaker Lam Cheuk-Ting shows two policemen in uniform beating a detained man after he was arrested and brought to hospital.
 Victim was repeatedly punched in the crotch and stomach, and had a torch flashing right in his eye. #HongKong pic.twitter.com/nffwRiQG8e— Alex Lam 林偉聰 (@lwcalex) August 20, 2019

-Note: An earlier version of this story mistakenly used male pronouns to refer to Hua Chunying.
-Hua is a woman.